flemm0/PM566_project/README.md

 | non-hispanic_black          |                        8.394050 |                                      15.73418 |                                       2.038325 |                                                     4.074282 |                  42203 |
 | other_race_incl_multiracial |                        8.607685 |                                      16.77969 |                                       2.084585 |                                                     3.934074 |                  10509 |
 | other_hispanic              |                        7.160682 |                                      14.03439 |                                       1.717158 |                                                     3.441850 |                  17396 |

+The groups with the highest average sugar and saturated fatty acid consumption are “other race including multiracial” and “non-hispanic black”, and they are closely followed by “non-hispanic white”.

 | Food Source                                  | Average Total Sugar Consumption | Standard Deviation of Total Sugar Consumption | Average Total Saturated Fatty Acid Consumption | Standard Deviation of Total Saturated Fatty Acid Consumption | Number of Observations |
 |:---------------------------------------------|--------------------------------:|----------------------------------------------:|-----------------------------------------------:|-------------------------------------------------------------:|-----------------------:|